Is Your Busy Beneficial?

 Does your busyness prevent you from being present in the moment?
 Are you busy with one activity while considering all the others on your never ending “to do” list?
 Do you miss the experience of enjoying the present moment because of constant busyness?
 Take a few moments each day to bring your attention to a single activity, truly being present to a conversation, a moment with a friend or family member, the sounds of nature when walking.
 There are so many things we do each day without acknowledging them.
 While you do this be aware without judgement of how often your mind takes you to busy as a distraction.

 Are you missing out on precious moments in life with family and friends because of your busyness?
 Are you preventing others reaching out to you because of your stated busyness?
 We can tend to honor busyness in others as well as ourselves.
 Always stating how busy you are can prevent others from connecting with you.
 Notice how this feels when you are told that someone else is too busy.
 Make a conscious effort to avoid the word 'busy' when responding to others.
 Try for a more engaging response.
 "I have been absorbed in a very exciting project" may bring more of an opportunity to open up the conversation and share.

 Stepping off the “Busy” Highway

 Make some intentional spaces in your schedule that are free of commitments.
 Practice non-doing.
 Sit, walk, pause, reflect, ponder, dream, wander.

 Stop describing your life as busy.
 This mindset can create a perpetual sense of not having enough time.

 Stop telling others how busy you are.
 Instead be open to conversation that builds relationship.

 Regularly practice qigong to help balance your energy.

-Practice mindfulness consistently to build skill in living in your present moment.
+Practice mindfulness meditation consistently to build skill in living in your present moment.

 Consistency is the key to long lasting benefit.